anthonyrepo/survey-form/README.md

 - SASS was used to increase simplicity
 - The HTML and CSS code was validated by the [W3C Markup Validation Service](https://validator.w3.org/) to ensure functionality.
 - Best practices for accessibility was used for this project, additionally the Firefox [Accessibility Inspector](https://developer.mozilla.org/en-US/docs/Tools/Accessibility_inspector) and the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) was also used to ensure accessibility.
-- In addition to responsiveness for large screens, responsiveness was also provided for smaller screens like smartphones with the use of the Bootstrap framework
+- In addition to responsiveness for large screens, responsiveness was also provided for smaller screens like smartphones with the use of the Bootstrap framework.
+- Deployed using Netlify
 ## Links
 - FreeCodeCamp's Responsive Web Design [certification curriculum](https://www.freecodecamp.org/learn/responsive-web-design/#responsive-web-design-projects)
 - FreeCodeCamp's Build a Survey Form [Project details](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-survey-form)